tomcam/spectre-book/first.md

-# Your first Spectre.css files
+# Spectre.css tutorial: Your first Spectre.css files

 ## The simplest HTML document using Spectre.css